-Apostle Paul is simply saying in the above verse that God does not use different measures in allotting faith to us.
-God does not give one believer a small faith and then gives a great faith to another.
+In the above verse, Apostle Paul simply says that God does not use different measures in allotting faith.
+God does not give one believer a small faith and then gives great faith to another.

 God gives all believers the same measure or equal amount of faith at salvation!

 The differences in the level or amount of faith we may observe in our lives are based on our usage or exercise of the measure of faith that God has given us.
 This is a pivotal truth!

 The early apostles of Christ who walked steadily in the supernatural power of God and did great exploits for Christ did not receive from God a greater measure of faith than believers today.

 Apostle Peter testified to this great truth.

 1 Simon Peter, a bondservant and Apostle of Jesus Christ: To those to whom there has been allotted the same precious faith as that which is ours through the righteousness of our God and of our Saviour Jesus Christ.